tecumsehcommunications/StarlinkViewer/README.md

 <p>After Ubuntu comes Emacs.
 The distro version works for me.
 I recommend a very simple, low-drag setup for emacs that let's it be what it was made to be: the nexus.
 Please take a look <a href="https://github.com/tecumsehcommunications/StarlinkViewer/tree/master/emacs">here</a> to check your emacs setup.</p>

-<p>Once Emacs is setup, you ready your repls.
-The setup guide for that is <a href="https://github.com/tecumsehcommunications/StarlinkViewer/tree/master/repls">here</a>.</p>
+<p>Once Emacs is setup, you need to setup Nginx as described <a href="https://github.com/tecumsehcommunications/StarlinkViewer/tree/master/nginx">here</a>, and the repls as described is <a href="https://github.com/tecumsehcommunications/StarlinkViewer/tree/master/repls">here</a>.</p>

-<p>Once you have repl power, you are ready to build blender from source.
+<p>Next, you are ready to build blender from source.
 This can be a challenge.
 I've included some hopefully helpful directions <a href="https://github.com/tecumsehcommunications/StarlinkViewer/tree/master/blender">here<a>.</p>

 <p>If you haven't already cloned this project to a local folder, you should do that now.
 After you do, see the after-cloning instructions here.
 Also please take the few seconds it will for you to digest the project conventions page here.
 You should be off and running after that.